 Investing in these platforms, or recruitment agencies that use them, alongside new policies that protect your diversified workforce once they’re in place can help ensure a more inclusive workforce of the future.

-For more about what you can do, you can catch up on our ‘Diversity and Inclusion in the Workplace’ webinar.
-This discussion covers how organisations can make sure fostering diversity and inclusion stays at the top of the agenda and why it’s vital while there’s so much else going on in the world vying for our attention.
+For more about what you can do, you can catch up on our ‘Diversity and Inclusion in the Workplace’ webinar as well as our 'How to create an open and inclusive workplace' webinar.
+These discussions cover how organisations can make sure fostering diversity and inclusion stays at the top of the agenda and why it’s vital while there’s so much else going on in the world vying for our attention.

 Taking reasonable steps to prevent workplace harassment